m4xshen/hardtime.nvim/README.md

 disabled_filetypes = { "qf", "netrw", "NvimTree", "lazy", "mason", "oil" },
 ```

-If the option is a table with `key = value` pair, your options will overwrite the default config if it exists, and will append to the default config if it doesn't exist.
-You can set the `key = {}` to remove it.
+If the option is a table with `key = value` pair, your value will overwrite the default if key exists, and the pair will be appended to the default config if key doesn't exist.
+You can set the `key = {}` to remove the default key value pair

 example:
 ```lua